Amid68/Fake-News-Detection/data_analysis/EDA_ISOT/EDA_ISOT.md

     Real   21417.0  2383.278517  1684.835730  1.0   914.0  2222.0  3237.0  29781.0

-Analyzing text length is important because significant differences between real and fake news could become a feature that the model relies on too heavily.
-For instance, if fake news articles are consistently shorter, the model might classify short articles as fake regardless of content.
+This analysis shows that:
+1. Fake news articles have a slightly higher mean length (2,547 characters) compared to real news (2,383 characters)
+2. Fake news articles have higher variance in length (std dev of 2,533 vs. 1,685 for real news)
+3. The distributions overlap significantly, but fake news has more extreme outliers

+While the length differences aren't dramatic, they could still influence model decisions.
+If a model gives too much weight to text length, it might misclassify longer real news articles as fake or shorter fake news articles as real.

 ## 6. Basic Content Cleaning

-Now I'll create a basic cleaning function to remove the "(Reuters)" pattern and any other identified markers that might bias our model:
+Based on the identified patterns, I create a cleaning function to remove potential sources of bias:

 ```python